nicusX/kotlin-event-sourcing-example/README.md

 This project is for demonstration purposes.

-It implements a simple Event-Sourcing system, based on [Greg Young's SimpleCQRS](https://github.com/gregoryyoung/m-r).
+It demonstrate a classing Event-Sourcing system and it is loosely based on [Greg Young's SimpleCQRS](https://github.com/gregoryyoung/m-r), but with a different domain and additional features.

-Differently from the original example, this is in Kotlin.
+Differently from Greg Young's SimpleCQRS, the implementation is a bit more *functional* (still not purely functional), avoiding for example to use Exceptions as signals for expected conditions.
-More importantly it uses a different domain with some additional features to make it slightly more realistic.
+And it is obviously written in Kotlin :)

 ## The Domain